Who should consider majoring in Urban and Regional Planning?

 Planning has its roots in geography, engineering, law, architecture, landscape architecture, social welfare, and government reform, but most contemporary planners are trained in the social sciences so that they can understand the society and the economy in which planning functions and in which plans must be implemented

 Our Urban and Regional Planning B.S. is the only undergraduate planning degree program in the SUNY system.
 The program emphasizes technical skills and it is applied in nature – many of the courses are taught by professional planners currently employed by local planning agencies.
-In particular, our GIS offerings provide students with highly marketable skills.
+Our GIS course offerings provide students with highly marketable skills that compliment the planning curriculum.
 Upper division classes are small (10-20 students), which facilitates individual attention.

 Back to Top